trivago/gollum/docs/producers/kafka.rst

 **TimeoutMs**
   TimeoutMs denotes the maximum time the broker will wait for acks.
   This setting becomes active when RequiredAcks is set to wait for multiple commits.
-  By default this is set to 1500.
+  By default this is set to 10 seconds.

 **SendRetries**
   SendRetries defines how many times to retry sending data before marking a server as not reachable.